The iconic British defeat on 24th January 1900, during Buller’s second and disastrous attempt to cross the Tugela River and relieve Ladysmith

 The previous battle in the Boer War is the Battle of Colenso

-The next battles in the Boer War are the Battles of Val Krantz and Pieters
+The next battle in the Boer War is the Battle of Val Krantz

 Battle: Spion Kop.

 Place: On the Tugela River in Northern Natal in South Africa.

 Generals: General Sir Redvers Buller against General Botha.
 Lieutenant General Sir Charles Warren was nominally in command of the assault on Spion Kop.
 Colonel Thorneycroft ended up in command of the British Troops on top of Spion Kop on the death of Major General Woodgate.